Profit First

 Founder & Content Strategist, Gaia Content

 The Profit First method makes profit a business’s top priority.
-Unlike traditional approaches, that focus solely on revenue, Profit First aims to make businesses immediately and permanently profitable. 💯
+Unlike traditional approaches, which focus solely on revenue, Profit First aims to make businesses immediately and permanently profitable. 💯

 The Profit First method involves intentionally dividing revenue across different bank accounts, including a profit account.
 This practice can help business owners create their own profit margin from day one, instead of allowing expenses to grow faster than the business.